 Remember, the tried and true formula for goal setting is to follow the S.M.A.R.T. protocol.
 This catchy acronym will help you to accomplish the goals you set for yourself this year, and help you achieve them much faster.
 Let’s look at the 5 parts that make up a S.M.A.R.T. goal:

-- Specific.
 Be clear.
 Make your goal so specific it cannot be confused.
 Write your goal down.
 Don’t say, “I’ll start exercising.”
 Rather, be more specific in setting your goals.
-Really spell it out: “I will go to the gym and do cardio 30 minutes 3 times per week on Monday, Wednesday, and Friday at 5pm.”
+Really spell it out: “I will go to the gym and do cardio 30 minutes 3 times per week on Monday, Wednesday, and Friday at 5 pm.”

-- Measurable.
-You can’t guage progress if you don’t know where you started.
+You can’t gauge progress if you don’t know where you started.
 When you set a goal – for example, losing 10 pounds – weigh yourself at the beginning and then at regular intervals to track your progress.
 Use a system to track this.
 There are many apps you can download to help you, or simply keep a written log.
 Caution: don’t obsess over the scale.
 Also focus on how you are feeling, your energy level, and the way you look.
 These are also great “measures” of success.

-In addition, here are some more tips to help you shed pounds and succeed with your wellness goals for 2017:
+In addition, here are some more tips to help you shed pounds and succeed with your wellness goals for the upcoming year (and beyond).

 Know that there is no perfect weight for everyone.
 How much weight do you want to lose?
 Break your total down into a series of smaller attainable milestones.
 For example, “I plan to lose ____ pounds by ____ (date).”
-Make your goals realistic, and then follow a plan of diet and exercise to achieve them.
+Make your goals realistic, and then follow a plan of diet, exercise, and other healthy lifestyle changes to achieve them.
 Set your overall goal and then outline a few objectives (or steps) that you’ll need to have in place to get there.
 If you’re unclear how to do this, consider working with a health coach who can help you get clear and stay focused on your goals.

 - Write your goals down somewhere visible, and review them every day.